Discovering Culture Through Food with Chef Billy Alexander (And His Favourite Dessert Recipe)

 “Food is its own universal language.”

-You can hear the passion in Billy Alexander’s voice as he talks about the intersection of food, culture and tourism.
+You can hear the passion in chef Billy Alexander’s voice as he talks about the intersection of food, culture and tourism.
 As a chef who has cooked in kitchens around the world, Billy knows the power that food holds.

 “We have this ability to sit a bunch of people around a table that think they share nothing in common and through food, not only do we get an opportunity to share ourselves, but by the end of the meal we realize that we have so much in common.”

-Billy Alexander is the new Director of Programs for the Culinary Tourism Alliance.
+Billy Alexander is the Director of Programs for the Culinary Tourism Alliance.
 A globally-recognized Indigenous chef, Billy spent his early career travelling the world before returning to Canada to cook the food of his own culture.
 He is a social advocate and the Founding Chair of both Indigenous Culinary of Associated Nations and Ontario Indigenous Food Tourism Table.
 He’s received accolades aplenty, including the Canadian Culinary Excellence Award and Calgary’s Top 40 Under 40 Most Influential People In The City.

 Billy’s had an incredible career but he is excited for this new chapter, a chance to help rebuild Ontario’s culinary tourism post-pandemic and to create more platforms where other chefs can tell their own stories about their own cultures through the food they make.

 “The sharing of your culture through food creates a situation for an interactive experience for people to learn about others,” he says.
 “There’s something amazing that happens when we learn about others — we actually often realize many more things about ourselves and that’s where the true growth happens.”